History of Bill Murray in Timeline

 2007: Cameo in The Darjeeling Limited

-In 2007, Bill Murray made a cameo appearance in Wes Anderson's film, The Darjeeling Limited.
+In 2007, Bill Murray made a cameo appearance in Wes Anderson's film *The Darjeeling Limited*.

-2007: Pulled over in Sweden for DUI suspicion
+2007: Pulled over for suspected DUI

 In 2007, Bill Murray was pulled over by Swedish police on suspicion of driving a golf cart under the influence of alcohol.

-May 12, 2008: Jennifer Butler filed for divorce
+May 12, 2008: Butler files for divorce

-June 13, 2008: Finalization of divorce from Jennifer Butler
+June 13, 2008: Divorce finalized from Jennifer Butler

 On June 13, 2008, Bill Murray's divorce from Jennifer Butler was finalized.